Blini: History

 Blini have a history dating to the Middle Ages.
 In Russian culture, blini were traditionally prepared at the end of winter during Maslenitsa ('butter week') as a treat eaten twice a day.
 There were also other occasions for eating blini, such as at funerals and during prayers for the dead.

 Traditional Russian blini are made with yeasted batter, which is left to rise and then diluted with milk, soured milk, and cold or boiling water.
 When diluted with boiling water, they are referred to as zavarnye bliny (the Russian term zavarnoe testo corresponds to "choux pastry").
 A lighter and thinner form made from unyeasted batter (usually made of flour, eggs, milk, or soured milk, kefir, ryazhenka, varenets) is also common in Russia.
 All kinds of flour may be used, from wheat and buckwheat to oatmeal and millet, although wheat is currently the most popular.
 Historically, blini have been baked in a Russian oven, which was used for heat processing of all kinds of food.
-Even though blini are nowadays pan-fried, like pancakes, preparing blini is still referred to as "pech bliny" (i.e., "to bake blini") in Russian, and the word for "Russian oven" is a cognate, "(russkya) pech".
+Even though blini are nowadays pan-fried, like pancakes, preparing blini is still referred to as "pech bliny" (i.e., "to bake blini") in Russian, and the word for "Russian oven" is a cognate, "(russkaya) pech".

 The influence of French cuisine in the 19th century may have led to the development of lighter blini.
 According to Lesley Chamberlain: "In a full Russian obed, blini are served after the cold zakuski.
 They may be followed by consommé, then pies and then the main meat course.
 For all this you would need a gargantuan appetite..."